dotnet/roslyn/Roslyn-Overview.md

 ## Summary

-The .NET Compiler Platform (“Roslyn”) exposes a set of Compiler APIs and Workspaces APIs that provides rich information about your source code and that has full fidelity with the C# and Visual Basic languages.
+Roslyn exposes a set of Compiler APIs and Workspaces APIs that provides rich information about your source code and that has full fidelity with the C# and Visual Basic languages.
 The transition to compilers as a platform dramatically lowers the barrier to entry for creating code focused tools and applications.
 It creates many opportunities for innovation in areas such as meta-programming, code generation and transformation, interactive use of the C# and VB languages, and embedding of C# and VB in domain specific languages.